yksa/next14/README.md

 - If you navigate directly to a page route, the corresponding HTML file is served
 - If you navigate to the route from a different one, the route is created on the client side using the RSC payload and JavaScript chunks, without any additional requests to the server
 - Static rendering is great for performance and use cases include blogs, documentation, marketing pages etc.

+## Dynamic Rendering

+- Dynamic rendering is a server rendering strategy where routes are rendered for each user at request time
+- It us useful when a route has data that is personalized to the user or contains information that can only be known at request time, such as cookies or the URL's search parameters
+- News websites, personalized e-commerce pages, and social media feeds are some examples where dynamic rendering is beneficial

+## How to Dynamically Render

+- During rendering, if a dynamic function is discovered, Next.js will switch to dynamically rendering the whole route
+- In Next.js, these dynamic functions are: cookies(), headers(), and searchParms.
+Using any of these will opt the whole route into dynamic rendering at request time